Gopal-Sharma28/Gopal-Sharma28/README.md

 Proficient in **C, C++, Python, and Java**, with a passion for solving real-world problems and building efficient solutions.

-I am eager to contribute to innovative projects in a **dynamic, growth-oriented environment** and continuously improve my technical expertise.
+I am eager to contribute to innovative projects and passionate about building efficient solutions in a **dynamic, growth-oriented environment** and continuously improve my technical expertise.

 ---